Luxury and boutique hotels in Koh Samui

-Phuket’s more relaxed sibling is a sun-blessed, moon-struck altar to carefree living: once a party-pleasure centre for the backpacker crowd, Samui has grown into a sophisticated tropical retreat.
-And while a stay here is all about admiring aquamarine seascapes and monolith-strewn shores, there are outlying islands, picturesque waterfalls and densely forested hills to refresh the beach-bored.
-Thailand’s third largest island may come to regret its popularity, but with a little effort, it’s still possible to find that idyllic paradise beach.
+Koh Samui, Phuket’s more relaxed sibling, is a sun-blessed, moon-struck altar to carefree living.
+Once a party-pleasure centre for the backpacker crowd, it's grown into a sophisticated tropical retreat.
+And, while a stay here is all about admiring aquamarine seascapes and monolith-strewn shores, there are outlying islands, picturesque waterfalls and densely forested hills to refresh the beach-bored.
+Thailand’s third-largest island may come to regret its popularity, but with a little effort, it’s still possible to find that idyllic paradise beach.

 Koh Samui has two high seasons – from May to November and from January to March – both producing a high number of sunburnt bodies and motorbike mishaps.
 It’s still pleasantly sunny during the off-peak periods, but be prepared for rain.

 PlanesLargely open-air and with a flower-lined runway, Samui’s teak-beamed airport is certainly one of a kind.
 Operated by the hip, Hawaiian-shirt-wearing people at Bangkok Airways (www.bangkokair.com), it receives the airline’s regional jets from Bangkok, Phuket, Singapore and Hong Kong, among others.
 Thai Airways also flies from Bangkok (www.thaiairways.com).